datejer/dudek.sh/README.md

   Hello 👋!

-  I'm a 16 year old web developer from Poland 🇵🇱.
+  I'm an 18 year old web developer from Poland 🇵🇱.
 I'm currently studying at a High School, and enjoy making websites in React!
 I'm also the Host of Require Podcast.
 </div>

 ## stuff i used.